Thomas Hardy (Royal Navy officer, died 1732): Dismissal and death

 The Peace of Utrecht subsequently ended the War of the Spanish Succession and Hardy relinquished his command.
 He lost his Weymouth seat in the 1713 election, but had the decision reversed with another petition on 3 June 1714.
 On 11 June he was named a manager of the Longitude Act bill, providing a reward for discovering a method to accurately measure longitude.
 The bill was given royal assent on 9 July.
 This was Hardy's only significant parliamentary committee action, although he participated at the same time in the committee for the Stranded Ships Act, which created safeguards for such vessels.

 In the first half of 1715 Hardy was appointed second-in-command to Admiral Sir John Norris in the Baltic Fleet sent to serve in the Great Northern War.
 Hardy's flagship for the operation was the 80-gun ship of the line HMS Norfolk.
 They sailed on 18 May, and arrived on 10 June where they joined with an allied Dutch fleet.
 Charnock comments that "the events of this expedition were totally uninteresting", the fleet doing little but escorting merchantmen safely into port.
 Hardy relinquished his position within the fleet later in the year.
 This was his last active service with the Royal Navy, as he was dismissed from the service in 1716 because his secondary political career was looked upon unfavourably in the wake of George I's succession.

 Paula Watson in The History of Parliament suggests that Hardy's dismissal came about because of a suspicion that he was a Jacobite; after the Hanoverian succession much of the Tory party was believed to be supportive of the deposed House of Stuart, and the new administration removed many from positions of power.
 Hardy was also not returned for his seat in the 1715 election.
 He continued in naval circles after his dismissal, serving two terms as Master of Trinity House between 1729 and 1730.
 The naval historian John Knox Laughton suggests that Hardy was reinstated in the navy and promoted to vice-admiral of the red, but there is no official report of such a promotion occurring.
-Hardy died on 16 August 1732, age 67, and was buried with his late wife in Westminster Abbey.
+Hardy died on 16 August 1732, age 65, and was buried with his late wife in Westminster Abbey.
 His monument, designed in 1737 by Sir Henry Cheere, shows him dressed in Roman armour lying on top of a sarcophagus and is a pair to the monument to John Conduitt opposite his.

 Personal life

 Hardy married Constance Hook (died 28 April 1720) sometime before 1710.
 She was the daughter of Colonel Henry Hook, Lieutenant-Governor of Plymouth.
-Together the couple had three children; one son and two daughters.
+Together the couple had three children; two daughters and one son.
 Hardy's son, Thomas, and his younger daughter, Charlotte, never married.
 His other daughter, Constance, married the politician George Chamberlayne.
 She inherited Hardy's estate in Middlesex upon his death.